tonmoy-y/apoorvctf-Finding-Goku/README.md

     ```bash
     nc chals1.apoorvctf.xyz 5002
     ```

-    * Enter the content of `first.hex` as the first hex data.
-    * Enter the content of `second.hex` as the second hex data.
+    You need to change the format of those files to be able to copy the hex values from the file

     Example (replace with your generated hex data):